scrabbletank/farhome-rules/spacehome/rulesdoc.md

 **Wasteland Traveler**
 _Requires Proficiency in Survival_
 You have +4 to Survival checks while in the wilderness as long as it is a climate you are accustomed.
+Become accustomed to a wilderness type of your choosing when taking this feat.

-**Battlefield Repair**
+**Standard Maintenance**
 _Requires Proficiency in Engineering_
-Allows you to attempt to repair armor during a Dungeon Turn.
-Make an Engineering roll, subtracting successes equal to the armor's Armor Rating.
-You restore 1 Armor Point per 2 remaining successes, rounding up.
-Armor can only be repaired this way once between full repairs.
+During a long rest you can tune up to 2 pieces of equipment used by you or your party.
+Whiled tuned up Weapons have +1 success to their attack rolls, Armor has +1 Rating, and Shields have +1 Points.
+Lasts 24 hours.

 **Blend in to the Crowd**
 _Requires Proficiency in Espionage_